intarchboard/workshop-m-ten/draft-iab-m-ten-workshop.md

 ## “How we get there” - Collaboration Use cases {#day3}

-The third day is focused on techniques that could actually be used to improve these situations.
+The third day focused on techniques that could actually be used to improve these situations.
 A central theme of all of the proposed paths forward included some element of collaboration between clients that simultaneously want both privacy and protection.
 Thus the